komap54/react-helpers/README.md

 }
 ```

-you can pass *onEvent*=true, if you want just rerender your component
+You can pass *onEvent*=true, if you want just rerender your component
 > Note that you can create an infinity loop of rerender, if you content depends on element size

 ```js